nepal-online-school/noswebsite/_toc/section-two/naming-conventions.md

 # Naming conventions in Ruby

+{% include util/quote.html
-> "The only real difficulties in programming are cache invalidation and naming things." — Phil Karlton
+    quote="The only real difficulties in programming are cache invalidation and naming things." quote_by="Phil Karlton"
+%}

 A naming convention is a set of rules for choosing the character sequence(or simply name) to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.